Click plan to view in Google Maps

 (aka Daves) when in 1681 he bought 5,000 acres from William Penn, who had been granted the land by Charles II of England.
 Radnor Township was founded a year

 later.
-There's no record of Davies ever visiting America and he soon sold his land, mostly in the southern part of Radnor, to various purchasers.
-350 acres were sold to John Evans and then in 1688 (the same year that William Penn was imprisoned
+There is no record of Davies ever visiting America and he soon sold his land, mostly in the southern part of Radnor, to various purchasers.
+350 acres were sold to John Evans and then in 1688 (20 years after William Penn had been imprisoned

-in the Tower of London for blasphemy) 152 acres was conveyed
+in the Tower of London for blasphemy) 152 acres were conveyed

-to John Jerman (aka Jarman), constable of Radnor Twp
+to John Jarman (aka Jerman), constable of Radnor Twp

 1685-1721.
 This included 26 acres split between

-very first registered birth.
-It was used as the place
+very first registered birth – and was used as the place

 of worship for Radnor Friends before their own temporary log Meeting

-address of Banjotown nowadays is Villanova - formerly
+address of Banjo Town nowadays is Villanova - formerly Villa Nova, named after the Spanish order of Augustinians inspired

 by Santo Tomás